Suzy Menkes

 Suzy Peta Menkes OBE (born 24 December 1943) is a British journalist and fashion critic.
 Formerly the fashion editor for the International Herald Tribune, Menkes also served as editor, Vogue International, for 25 international editions of Vogue online until October 2020.

 Early life and education

 Menkes was born in Beaconsfield, Buckinghamshire.
 She was educated at Brighton and Hove High School.
 As a teenager in the 1960s, she moved to Paris to study dressmaking at what has now become ESMOD.
 Her landlady gained her entry into her first couture show at Nina Ricci, which sparked her interest in high fashion.

 On her return from Paris, she read history and English literature at Newnham College, Cambridge while her sister studied at Oxford.
-During her college years, she became the first female editor of the college newspaper.
+During her college years, she became the first female editor of the college newspaper and of a university newspaper, Varsity.

 Career

 After Cambridge, she worked for The Times reporting on fashion.
 In addition to her journalism, she has written several books, particularly on British Royal style.

 Menkes professes to admire "good journalism", especially the work of Prudence Glynn at the Times of London and Eugenia Sheppard of the New York Herald Tribune.
 After leaving Cambridge in 1966, where she was the first woman who signed up to work for Varsity, and later became its first female Editor-in-Chief, the university's newspaper, she joined The Times as a junior reporter.
 At age 24, Menkes took her first job as a fashion journalist at the London Evening Standard, where she had been recruited by editor Charles Wintour, who became her mentor.

 Then, she joined the Daily Express, before returning to The Times, where she met her late husband and father of her three sons, David Spanier.
 She left The Times and joined The Independent in 1987, which she later left for the International Herald Tribune in 1988.

 After 25 years commenting on fashion at The International Herald Tribune, she left in 2014 saying that:

 In 2014, Jonathan Newhouse, chairman of Condé Nast International, appointed her the online voice of Vogue's international editions, working as "a critic and reporter on Vogue's websites across the world".
 She was also responsible for organising Condé Nast International's annual Luxury Conference.

 During the first lockdown of 2020, she launched her podcast, Creative Conversations with Suzy Menkes.
 Here she presents in-depth interviews with the fashion industry's most influential designers, thinkers and executives, including Duro Olowu, Giancarlo Giammetti, Maria Grazia Chiuri of Dior, Marine Serre, Michael Kors and Natalia Vodianova.